eHealthAfrica/aether/README.md

   https://docs.python.org/3.7/library/logging.html#levels
 - `TESTING` Indicates if the app executes under test conditions.
   Is `false` if unset or set to empty string, anything else is considered `true`.
+- `STATIC_URL_PREFIX` : provides a base url for the static assets to be served from.
 - `WEB_SERVER_PORT` Web server port for the app.

 Read [Users & Authentication](#users--authentication) to know the environment